“You’ll need to keep an eye on the ash. If it piles up, it’ll choke the pit. You hear me? Erith?”

 As the day waned, Erith picked up a meal and settled down, surrounded by the dull hum of the camp’s chatter.
 The words drifted in and out, like distant waves—never close enough to reach, yet always present.

 A steady warmth pressed against him, suffocating, like a heavy, damp blanket.
-He tried to focus on the meal in front of him, but his mind kept slipping away.
-His thoughts circled endlessly, fighting to push away memories that only seemed to return stronger, like a tide that receded only to come crashing back.
+He tried to focus on the meal in front of him, but it was no use.
+His thoughts circled endlessly, fighting to push away memories that only seemed to return stronger.

 The urge to break free from the cycle buzzed beneath his skin, a persistent tingle that felt both urgent and futile.
 It whispered, Do something, anything, yet every motion felt impossibly distant, as if his limbs were wading through thick, invisible water.
 He tried to focus on chewing, on swallowing, but even that felt strangely monumental.